Galleria Borghese: Collection

 The Galleria Borghese includes twenty rooms across two floors.

 The main floor is mostly devoted to classical antiquities of the 1st–3rd centuries AD (including a famous 320–30 AD mosaic of gladiators found on the Borghese estate at Torrenova, on the Via Casilina outside Rome, in 1834), and classical and neo-classical sculpture such as the Venus Victrix.

-The main floor's main large room, called the Salone, has a large trompe-l'œil ceiling fresco in the first room by the Sicilian artist Mariano Rossi makes such good use of foreshortening that it appears almost three-dimensional.
+The main floor's main large hall, called the Salone, has a large trompe-l'œil ceiling fresco in the first room by the Sicilian artist Mariano Rossi makes such good use of foreshortening that it appears almost three-dimensional.
 The fresco depicts Marcus Furius Camillus relieving the siege of the Capitoline Hill by the Gauls.
 The grotteschi decorations were painted by Pietro Rotari, and the animal decorations by Venceslaus Peter Boemo.

-The first room off the Salone, is the Camera di Cerere, with marble vase depicting Oedipus and the Sphinx.
-The second room has a ceiling frescoed by Francesco Caccianiga with the Fall of Phaeton.
-The third room houses Bernini's Apollo and Daphne.
+The first hall off the Salone, is the Camera di Cerere, with marble vase depicting Oedipus and the Sphinx.
+The second hall has a ceiling frescoed by Francesco Caccianiga with the Fall of Phaeton.
+The third hall houses Bernini's Apollo and Daphne.